How to Make Your Home More Energy Efficient

 Do Energy Efficient Windows Increase Home Value?

 It’s not the warmest of climates here in the UK, and often we’re reaching for the thermostat, even in those supposed summer months.
 Investing in energy efficient windows can make a big impact from a comfort point of view by reducing drafts and chills and generally making your home a more comfortable place to be.
 Properties lose heat through their windows, so investing in an energy efficient product can help save the pennies as well.
 The more natural warmth in your house, the less reliant you’ll be on your heating system.
 The other big advantage of energy efficient windows is their ability to reduce noise pollution.
 A peaceful home environment can quickly be interrupted by traffic, sirens, or the neighbours mowing the lawn on a Sunday morning – the better quality your windows, the more that noise is shut out.

 Yes, increasingly so, and not just because a greener home can mean lower household bills.
 Sustainability is an increasingly important factor for buyers and contributing to a more eco-friendly world and reducing carbon footprint is appealing.
 There are many energy efficient home improvements that can be made to save you money in the short and medium term and add value to your property in the future, so it’s important to see them as a good investment rather than an annoying outlay.

 If you are based in the Cambridge region and are interested in selling your home, why not take the first step with an expert Cambridge property valuation?
-Our team of estate agents are fully conversant with how energy improvements and any other home improvements you've made can help you get the best price for your home, so get in touch today!
+Our team of Cambridge estate agents are fully conversant with how energy improvements and any other home improvements you've made can help you get the best price for your home, so get in touch today!